 - Investing in index funds.

-- Keep trying new things, pursuing your passion, failing and trying again until you succeed.
+- Trying new things, and trying again until you succeed.

 But many of the other decisions you may make – whether to choose a STEM major, whether to become a lawyer/doctor/plumber, whether to get married or stay single – are not universal.
 Those routes worked for some people but might not make sense for you.
 Or they might lead to lucrative careers but you’re still unfulfilled.
 They are not you and you are not them.